-The latest actuarial valuation of the Fund was completed as at 31st March 2007.
+The latest actuarial valuation of the Fund was completed as at 31st March 2007, and work on the next valuation (as at March 2010) is currently under way, and results are expected later in 2010.
 The actuarial method used to determine the contribution rate required to meet liabilities accruing in the future is known as the Projected Unit Method.
 The principal financial assumptions adopted in the valuation were as follows:

 Investment Return

 Composite 6.0%

 Increases in Liabilities

-Salary Increases 4.7%
+Salary increases 4.7%

-Pension Increases 3.2%
+Pension increases 3.2%

-The market value of the scheme's assets at the date of valuation in March 2007 are shown in the following table.
+The market value of the scheme's assets at the date of valuation in March 2007 is shown in the following table.